Lecture 10: Third Law of Thermodynamics

 Aspects:

-The aspects of a system are subsystems that are only weakly coupled to each other.
-For instance, the thermal properties of a material and the forces between quarks in a nucleus.
+Aspects are subsystems that are only weakly coupled to each other.
+For example, the thermal properties of a material and the forces between quarks in a nucleus.

 A full list of terms, including the ones provided here, can be found in the Index.